 Patients can Brush twice daily but should avoid the implant area as much as possible.
 They can use salt and water solution for one week to rinse the mouth after eating to help remove food particles.

 Patients should not floss or use an electric toothbrush in the meantime.
 It is recommended to use a nightguard to help avoid teeth grinding or clenching.

-Visit the Dentist when necessary so the Dentist can examine the healing progress and remove the stitches when due.
+Visit the dentist near you when necessary so that he can examine the healing progress and remove the stitches when due.